 - As a Tier I for resident.
 For PPPs with no potential acute systemic toxicity, the longer-term risk assessment for residents covers the risk assessment for bystanders.
-If the estimated resident exposure (either the individual pathways (75th percentile) or the sum of the mean value from each pathway) exceeds the AOEL, increasing of buffer zones and the use of drift-reducing nozzles could be considered.
-These risk mitigation measures may be accepted by some MS (see Table 7). - No fully detailed higher-tier risk assessment schemes are currently available; however, some risk management options could be considered for ad-hoc approaches for controlling risk or conducting a more refined assessment, e.g., using experimental data on active substances air concentration or including data on saturated vapour concentration.
+If the estimated resident exposure (either the individual pathways (75th percentile) or the sum of the mean value from each pathway) exceeds the AOEL, increasing buffer zones and the use of drift-reducing nozzles could be considered (see Table 18.4). - No fully detailed higher-tier risk assessment schemes are currently available; however, some risk management options could be considered for ad-hoc approaches for controlling risk or conducting a more refined assessment, e.g., using experimental data on active substances air concentration or including data on saturated vapour concentration.